shifubear/shifubear.github.io-archive-/_pages/about.md

 Irvine in the [Center for Algorithms and Theory of Computation]("https://www.ics.uci.edu/~theory/").
 I am pleased to have [Dr. Michael Goodrich]("https://www.ics.uci.edu/~goodrich/") as my advisor.

-My current interests are in computational geometry and topics in quantum information.
+My interests are in computational geometry and quantum computing.

-### Education

-#### University of California, Irvine

-September 2020 - Ongoing

-PhD in Computer Science

-#### Calvin University

-August 2016 - May 2020

-BS in Mathematics, minor in Computer Science